CrabAss/FlashMsg/README.md

 [![LICENSE](https://img.shields.io/badge/license-Anti%20996-blue.svg)](https://github.com/996icu/996.ICU/blob/master/LICENSE)

 An instant messaging platform written in Flutter.
 Powered by Google Firebase.
+If you are wondering how this app looks like, please watch this [demo video](https://youtu.be/4FUYLS49YPI).

 ## Features